fmgarage/ft-fms-docker/README.md

 In addition to the macOS instructions you will have to install the Windows Subsystem for Linux WSL first.
 To do so, follow these instructions: https://docs.microsoft.com/de-de/windows/wsl/install-win10

 Download and install a Linux distribution of your preference and run it.

+## Administration

+### Stopping and Restarting the Server

+At the moment, stopping the container or quitting Docker Desktop will not gracefully close your databases or stop the server.
+To prevent your databases from being currupted by the hard shutdown, always use the *fmsadmin stop server* command beforehand.

+##